 Well don’t worry, mamas (and rawkstar dads).
 We’ve got your back with tips for healthy school lunches.

 Healthy School Lunch Recipe

 Packing the “right” healthy stuff for your kid can be a crazy guessing game.

 Should you include the sandwich?
 Will they want a smoothie for the third day in a row?
 How about crackers?
 Whole wheat or white bread?
 Will your kid even eat the grapes or carrot sticks?

 It’s a daily struggle I have in my own kitchen, and I know I am not alone.
 Which is why I love “Lunches, Real Easy 6-Week School Lunch Meal Plan” from Lisa + Kiran over at 100 Days of Real Food.
 They get the struggle too and have some great lunch ideas to keep me going.
 Below is a sample lunch that we put together from their lunch guide:

 • Protein/granola bar (Clif Kids are favs in my house)

-• Add granola bar to divided container along with cheese cubes.
+• Add granola bar and cheese cubes to divided container.